paulflakstad/opencms-module-customwidgets/README.md

-# opencms-module-customwidgets
+# OpenCms module: Custom widgets (no.npolar.opencms.widgets)

-OpenCms module containing a custom widget: The **string suggest widget**, or StringSuggestWidget, a configurable autocomplete widget that leverages jQuery and a little underscore.js.
+OpenCms module that currently contains one custom widget; The **string suggest widget**.

-The StringSuggestWidget is a 3rd-party OpenCms widget that offers an autocomplete feature for input fields.
-Intended used on structured content elements of type OpenCmsString.
+The StringSuggestWidget is an OpenCms input widget that adds a suggest/autocomplete feature for string input fields.
+(Intended for structured content elements of type OpenCmsString.)

-The widget was developed for the Norwegian Polar Institute.
+Based on [jQuery UI's Autocomplete widget](http://jqueryui.com/autocomplete/) and also leveraging a little [underscore.js](http://underscorejs.org/).

+**(C) Paul-Inge Flakstad / Norwegian Polar Institute.
+This work is free.
+You can redistribute it and/or modify it, under the terms of the [WTFPL license version 2](http://www.wtfpl.net/).**

-## It works like this
+## Works like this

-As the user types, the widget provides on-the-fly suggestions, fetched from an external data source.
+As the user types, the widget provides on-the-fly suggestions.
+Suggestions are fetched from an external source; a web service that accepts queries and responds in JSONP.

-The external source should be a web service that accepts queries and responds in JSONP.
-If your data source does not provide this, consider writing a proxy.
-(See the example proxy included with the widget proxy - it wraps OpenCms search.)
-You can also test the widget using the [iTunes search API](https://itunes.apple.com/search?term=metallica).
+If you have to use a data source that does not speak JSONP, consider writing a proxy.
+(An example proxy that wraps OpenCms site search is included with the widget.)
+To test the widget, you can use a publicly available service, like the [iTunes search API](https://itunes.apple.com/search?term=metallica).

 The data source, or “suggestions source”, is defined in the XSD where the widget is employed, as part of the widget’s configuration string.
-This makes the widget pluggable and interchangeable, and you can use it with a variety of data sources – only the configuration needs to change.
+This makes the widget pluggable and interchangeable, and you can use it with a variety of data sources - only the configuration needs to change.

 ## Installation